A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Accelerating the gradient flow

 \subsection{Averaging does not preserve convergence rates}

-Averaging was a key to success for improving convergence of SGD (see Section \ref{sec:sde_for_sge}).
+Averaging was a key to success for improving convergence of SGD (see Section~\ref{sec:sde_for_sge}).
 It is natural to wonder if averaging preserves the acceleration of Nesterov's gradient flow~\cite{Su2015}.
-Let us define stochastic sedond-order gradient flows with Polyak-Ruppert averaging:
+Let us define the stochastic accelerated gradient flow under Polyak-Ruppert averaging: